 Press the Clear button to clear the selection and all changes in the remote programmer.
 Hold down the Clear button to clear all programmers (for example if someone has been doing something on the console at the same time, this will clear the console's programmer too).

-From the remote's Cue screen you can play back cues from the touch buttons in the Playbacks workspace window.
+You can also play back cues using the Cue screen.
 Hold down a playback button to kill or release an active playback.

 You can record groups and palettes using the Rec button on the remote, then click a workspace button as normal.
 You can also hold down an empty button to quick record a group or palette.